-The station consists of two masts; one where common/general meteorological and energy balance parameters are measured, and one where micrometeorological/gas flux parameters are being measured by use of eddy covariance technique (Figure 2.4).
-Finally, there is a separate metal stick/pole where soil temperatures and air/snow temperatures are measured.
-A list of all sensors and measured parameters are given in Appendix 1.
+The station in Østerlien consists of two masts; AWS2 where common meteorological and energy balance parameters are measured, and EC1 where micrometeorological/gas flux parameters are measured by use of eddy covariance technique (Figure 2.4).
+Finally, there is a separate metal pole where soil temperatures and air/snow temperatures are measured.
+For a list of instrumentation, see Appendix 1.